gearglow/ReptiliaWithATwist/The List.md

 Ginny hummed.
 "You're still dodging the question, you prat!
 Do you or do you not play for the Harpies?"

 Hermione laughed in shock at Ginny's euphemism, then huffed.
 "Fine.
 Sure.
-'I cannot weave -- slender Aphrodite has overcome me with longing for a girl.'
+'Sweet mother, I cannot weave -- slender Aphrodite has overcome me with longing for a girl.'
 Is that a problem?"

 "Why would it be?"
 Ginny asked, confused.